 Because this garden path is informal, we decided to set the stone on a 2- to 3-in. thick sand bed rather than the 6-in. deep compacted gravel base used under more heavily traveled walks and patios.
 Although you’ll spend a lot less time digging and moving dirt with our method, you may have to reset a sunken or tipped stone every few years, because the base isn’t as stable.

 Landscape suppliers, sand and gravel companies, or your stone supplier sell and deliver sand by the cubic yard.
-Divide the square footage of your path by 108 to calculate how many cubic yards of sand you'll need for a 3-in. deep base.
-You'll also need some potting soil and mulch or compost to fill the spaces between stones.
-We mixed equal amounts of soil and sifted compost in a wheelbarrow and swept it into the cracks (Photo 10).
+Divide the square footage of your path by 108 to calculate how many cubic yards of sand you’ll need for a 3-in. deep base.
+You’ll also need some potting soil and mulch or compost to fill the spaces between stones.
+We mixed equal amounts of soil and sifted compost in a wheelbarrow and swept it into the cracks along the path of building (Photo 10).

 You can lay a stone path like this almost anywhere that’s not too steep for comfortable walking.
 If after laying out your path (Photo 1), you notice a section that seems too steep, plan on building in a step to break the path into sections that are more level (Photos 5 and 6).
 You’ll have to buy a few stones about 6 in. thick and the right length to form the step.
 Then level them on a bed of packed gravel and fill behind them with sand before you continue laying path stones.